geogardenclub/geogardenclub.github.io/docs/user-guide/observations.md

 ### ... for a Planting

-To create an Observation for a Planting, go to its Planting Details screen and click the "+" button to reveal the "+ Observation" button:
+To create an Observation for a Planting, go to its Planting Details screen and tap the "+" button to reveal the "+ Observation" button:

 <img width="300" src="/img/user-guide/observations-create-planting-1.png"/>

-Now click the "+ Observation" button to bring up the Create Observation screen for a Planting:
+Now tap the "+ Observation" button to bring up the Create Observation screen for a Planting:

 <img width="300" src="/img/user-guide/observations-create-planting-2.png"/>